 Note: AGB = above-ground biomass; BGB = below-ground biomass; NA = not applicable; NE = not estimated; NO = not occurring.
 Columns may not total due to rounding.
-The high producing grassland figure is based on the Warm temperate - wet figure from table 6.4 of the 2006 IPCC Guidelines, and the low producing grassland figure is based on the Warm temperate - dry figure from the same table (IPCC, 2006a), with a carbon fraction of 0.47 applied to both.
-Note that carbon stock and carbon accumulation values have been rounded to two decimal places.
+The high producing grassland figure is based on the Warm temperate - wet figure from table 6.4 of the 2006 IPCC Guidelines, and the low producing grassland figure is based on the Warm temperate - dry figure from the same table (IPCC, 2006a).